sercankulcu/sercankulcu.github.io/_posts/2023-02-03-why-do-computers-use-1s-and-0s.md

 date: 2023-02-03
 permalink: /posts/2023/02/why-do-computers-use-1s-and-0s/
 tags:
    - computer-science
    - hardware
-  - binary
+   - computing
 ---

 People often ask why computers use 1s and 0s when we normally count with ten digits.
 The answer starts with the hardware — but the real reason runs deeper than transistors.